JNickVA1/CoreWithAzureCommunication/README.md

 # CoreWithAzureCommunication
 A multi-project sample using Azure services to communicate between web and mobile apps.

-The web apps are written in ASP.NET Core 2.x.
+The web apps are written in ASP.NET Core 2.x Razor pages.
 The mobile app(s) are written using Xamarin.Forms.

 The samples use Azure Service Bus and Azure Notification Hub for messages.